 - are a child or adolescent who regularly takes aspirin, or products containing aspirin

 - have a history of Guillain-Barré syndrome

 - have a known or suspected immune deficiency disease

 - are pregnant

-In addition, The U.S. Food and Drug Administration (FDA) maintains a "Questions and Answers on FluMist" webpage.
 You can also find more information on flu vaccinations at the Advisory Committee for Immunization Practices (ACIP) website.
 Finally, if you still have questions about how to best vaccinate yourself for flu this year, or whether you want to go that route at all, you can make an appointment with your health care provider to discuss your particular situation.
-Columbia students can make an appointment with Primary Care Medical Services (PCMS) by logging onto into Open Communicator or by calling x4-2284.
-Columbia students, faculty, and staff can also receive free flu shots through PCMS.
+Columbia students can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).
+Columbia students, faculty, and staff at the Morningside campus can also receive free flu shots through Medical Services.

 Hopefully this cleared up some of the mist enshrouding FluMist.
 Stay healthy!